 Ordinarily, the scoped version of the tool should be sufficient for most searches.
 If you are already familiar with the advanced search facility, however, you may want to use it instead of the scoped tool.

-Note: Change Analyzer returns only constants and literals found in the Procedure section.
+Note: For COBOL programs, Change Analyzer returns only constants and literals found in the Procedure section.